bakana808/shen/README.md

 Shen Ranking System
 ===

-The Shen Ranking System is a web application and API that manages tournaments for various competitive games and ranks players based on matches in that tournament, as well as provide statistics to players.
+The Shen Ranking System is a Javascript and REST API that manages tournaments for various competitive games and ranks players based on matches in that tournament, as well as provide statistics to players.
 While this project currently also has a Discord bot coded in, it should be moved to a separate repo when this project is in a finalized state.

+For our webapp that uses the Shen API, check out our other project [shen-frontend](https://github.com/branden-akana/shen-frontend).

 Features
 ---

- - Client-side Webapp
- - Server-side API
+ - Javscript API
- - RESTful API
+ - REST API
- - Discord bot (provides Discord users direct access to server API, but should be moved to a separate project in the future and use the REST API)
+ - Discord bot
+ - Command-Line Interface

 For an in-depth explanation on how the ranking algorithms and statistics itself should work, read over the [Shen Rankings Specifications][1].
 All algorithm-related contributions should follow these specifications.
 When adding new systems that will affect the rankings, it might first be specified in this document.